pucciorenzo/softengTesting/code/API.md

 - Response `data` Content: A string indicating successful deletion of the transaction
   - Example: `res.status(200).json({data: {message: "Transaction deleted"}, refreshedTokenMessage: res.locals.refreshedTokenMessage})`
 - Returns a 400 error if the request body does not contain all the necessary attributes
+- Returns a 400 error if the `_id` in the request body is an empty string
 - Returns a 400 error if the username passed as a route parameter does not represent a user in the database
 - Returns a 400 error if the `_id` in the request body does not represent a transaction in the database
+- Returns a 400 error if the `_id` in the request body represents a transaction made by a different user than the one in the route
 - Returns a 401 error if called by an authenticated user who is not the same user as the one in the route (authType = User)

 #### `deleteTransactions`